coin-tracker/.github/pull_request_template.md

 Example:
 > The CSV import logic generalizes well so I simply added the previously unsupported transaction types to the list of transactions.
 The outright import failures were caused by transactions with empty dates, so I added some code to ignore those.
 Finally, for any transaction we ignored I added logging in place so that in the future we have a good idea what transactions fail to import, without having to download and analyze the user's CSVs.

+## Migration
+If you are running a DB migration make sure you have read the [How to run a database migration doc](https://www.notion.so/cointracker/How-to-run-a-database-migration-af5f44646abc46d1a5275be75b63c49a).
+Include any migration steps that will help reviewing your migration PR.

 ## Future work
 While addressing the problem you might have noticed other problems which are orthogonal.
 If that's the case, summarise the issues here and consider creating corresponding tickets in Linear.